-Location Evacuation Shelter East ASU Campus Upper Campus Learning Center assemble across the street in the west parking area of the Hyper Gym Occupants should assemble in the hallways and bathrooms without windows.
-Stay away from doors and windows assemble in the BCB parking area located on the east side of the building.
-Occupants should assemble in Rooms 141, 143 or 150(Auditorium) - Predesignated Shelter all located on the first floor. assemble in BCB Occupants should assemble in either the restrooms and or rooms 105,110 and 112.
+Location Evacuation Shelter East ASU Campus Upper Campus Learning Center the building and assemble across the street in the west parking area of the Hyper Gym Occupants should assemble in the hallways and bathrooms without windows.
+Stay away from doors and windows 0 assemble in the BCB parking area located on the east side of the building.
+Occupants should assemble in Rooms 141, 143 or 150(Auditorium) - Predesignated Shelter all located on the first floor.
+Plant (CEP) assemble in BCB Occupants should assemble in either the restrooms and or rooms 105,110 and 112.
 Health and Physical Education Building (HYPER) Occupants should assemble in the locker rooms and the sports medicine or weight room.
-Lovett Hall the building and assemble on the grassy area south of the building near North Joseph Holley Drive.
-Occupants should assemble in the bathrooms and the Kitchen area.
-If you are in the west or east locker rooms, remain there until an "All Clear" notice has been given.
-Club assemble on the grassy areas south of the assemble in both Lower Campus Daisy Brown Building proceed to the Pedestrian Mall Area Occupants should assemble in the office spaces 103,104 and 105 or the bathrooms of the facility.
+Lovett Hall assemble on the grassy area south of the building near North Joseph Holley Drive. assemble in the Club the building and assemble on the grassy areas south of the Occupants should assemble in both bathrooms or in the storage room by the kitchen area.
+Lower Campus Daisy Brown Building proceed to the Pedestrian Mall Area Occupants should assemble in the office spaces 103,104 and 105 or the bathrooms of the facility.